Is Lazy Keto a Good Idea? The Pros and Cons of a Relaxed Keto Diet

 What the Naysayers are Saying

 You might already be imagining the list of grievances the purists have accumulated about the lazy or dirty approaches to the keto diet.
-For one, if you aren’t tracking your proteins, you might not be getting enough, which means your body might be consuming your lean muscle mass when it runs out of fat-based fuel.
+For one, if you aren’t tracking your proteins, they argue, you might not be getting enough, which purists would say means your body might be consuming your lean muscle mass when it runs out of fat-based fuel.

 Or the reverse could be happening.
-You could be eating too much protein, causing your body to process that for energy instead of the fats you eat, and throwing you out of ketosis (which is the whole point of the diet).
-Neither scenario is good for the number on the scale.
+Some warn you could be eating too much protein, causing your body to process that for energy instead of the fats you eat, and throwing you out of ketosis (which is the whole point of the diet).

-Other considerations include a deficit in the healthy micronutrients you get when you focus on eating vegetables and healthy fats like olive oil, coconut oil, and avocados.
-Most general medical advice suggests that prioritizing nutrient-dense foods will help not only promote optimal health, but will fill your diet with lower-calorie, more filling foods that will nourish your body far better than their processed food counterparts.
-Vitamins, minerals, antioxidants, and fiber are concentrated in these foods, which are essential to any diet, regardless of whether or not the keto diet is involved.
+Other considerations include a potential deficit in the micronutrients you get when you focus on eating vegetables and fats like olive oil, coconut oil, and avocados.
+You’ve probably heard the generally accepted advice suggesting that prioritizing nutrient-dense foods will help not only promote optimal health, but will fill your diet with lower-calorie, more filling foods that will nourish your body far better than their processed food counterparts.
+Vitamins, minerals, antioxidants, and fiber are often concentrated in these foods, which are a sensible addtion to any diet, regardless of whether or not the keto diet is involved.

 Naysayers like the author of Keto Diet Living argue that the keto desserts filled with almond flour, heavy whipping cream, and Splenda are not only not keto foods, but they undermine the shift dieters should be making in their relationship with food in general.

-In other words, if you’re swapping out indulgent regular high carb desserts with keto recipes that just replace the sugar with the fake stuff, you aren’t doing all that much to help yourself in the long term because you aren’t changing your relationship with the unhealthy choices.
-It’s definitely something to think about.
+In other words, if you’re swapping out indulgent regular high carb desserts with keto recipes that just replace the sugar with the fake stuff, his argument is that you aren’t doing all that much to help yourself in the long term because you aren’t changing your relationship with the unhealthy choices.
+It’s something to think about.

 Some Experts Are Someplace in the Middle